xrbarcelona/xrbarcelona/src/pages/en/events/index.md

 path: /en/events
 title: Events
 description: >-
-  Join us.
-If you're new to Extintion Rebellion attend one of our Welcome events.
+  If you're new to Extintion Rebellion Barcelona attend one of our Welcome events.
 intro:
   blurbs:
     - image: /img/event-placeholder.png